casnix/PRTGQoSReflection/README.md

 * Golang 1.18.1
 * Bash environment (for build scripts) -- can be on Linux or WSL, or something like Cygwin.

+To build, run the `build.sh` script in the source root.

 ## Installation
 * [OPTIONAL]create a file called "qosreflect.conf" with the following contents: